Depression after Gastric Bypass Surgery – it happens

 I am so stupid and now I will have to quit all over again, but I fell into the “Addiction Transfer” as I spoke about above.
 I do not think that the cigarettes made the depression go away, but it definitely helped with some of my sanity.
 BUT by doing so I have put myself in risk for other issues such as ulcers if I continue.
 Smoking after Gastric Bypass is not a good thing to do at all and I know that.
 I started taking Omeprazole which is a generic Prilosec to help coat my stomach and help prevent any issues.
 Bottom line is that I have to quit yet again.
 I know it does not matter, but I am only have a few a day just to take the edge off.
 Yes I will stand up and say it “I am Nicole and I am an ASS”.

-Related Post: Acne after Gastric Bypass Surgery – Really?
+Related Post: My twelfth week after Gastric Bypass

 I do know that the depression can come back at anytime and if it does I will see my doctor about changing my meds or even see a psychologist.
 At this time I feel it is under control, well besides my addiction transfer, but I will work on that too and keep you updated on my progress.
 I am not perfect by any means and this road is not easy, but I am on it and that is all that matters right? even if I hit some road blocks along the way.